alexisvvega/cse15l-lab-reports/Week3.md

 The command I have chosen is "find".
 The find command is used when searching for files and directories in a specified location as well as its subdirectories.

-1.The first command is "-type"
+1. The first command is "-type"

 ~~~
 $ find ./technical -type <specifier>